Blugold-Group/bletchley/README.md

 And the crown jewel

-4. A dynamic tool using machine learning to guess what cipher was used to encrypt a ciphertext, called lightbulb
+4. A dynamic tool using machine learning to guess what cipher was used to encrypt a ciphertext, codenamed lightbulb

 Works with the following ciphers